 Members must have access to instructions for obtaining care 24 hours a day, 7 days a week, and 365 days a year.
-When Members call Practitioner/Provider's facility outside of routine business hours, it is important that they are able to receive directions on how to obtain care and get answers to their questions.
+When Members call Practitioner/Provider's location of practice outside of routine business hours, it is important that they are able to receive directions on how to obtain care and get answers to their questions.